ytakefuji/scoreUS/README.md

 poverty rates, and others must be considered.

 Then, use machine learning for understanding the relationship between the number od deaths and other indicators.
-Address what are feature importances in decreasing order.
+Specify feature importances in descending order.

 deaths of US states: